SECURITY & VULNERABILITY DISCLOSURE POLICY

 11.0 Testing Conduct and Rate Limits

-11.2 Keep automated scanning modest (e.g., ≤ 5 requests/second per origin) and avoid peak hours where possible.
+11.2 Keep automated scanning modest (for example, ≤ 5 requests per second per origin) and avoid peak usage periods where possible.

-11.3 Do not attempt to access anyone else’s data, modify data, or persist shells/backdoors.
+11.3 Do not access others’ data, modify data, or deploy persistent shells or backdoors.

-11.4 Immediately remove testing artefacts (accounts, keys, uploaded files) after your report.
+11.4 Remove testing artefacts (accounts, keys, uploaded files) after submitting your report.

 12.0 Confidentiality and Disclosure

-12.1 Keep details confidential until a fix is available or a coordinated disclosure date is agreed, or 90 days after triage—whichever comes first—unless we mutually agree otherwise.
+12.1 Keep vulnerability details confidential until a fix is available, a coordinated disclosure date is agreed, or 90 days after triage—whichever occurs first—unless mutually agreed otherwise.

 13.0 No Compensation; No Duty to Act

 13.1 Participation is voluntary.
-GeiG does not promise payment, bounty, or reward unless explicitly stated for a specific programme.
+GeiG does not promise payment or reward unless explicitly stated for a specific programme.

-13.2 GeiG may prioritise, defer, or decline remediation consistent with risk and operational impact; we will communicate our decision.
+13.2 GeiG may prioritise, defer or decline remediation based on risk and operational impact and will communicate its decision.

 14.0 Limitation of Liability

-14.1 To the maximum extent permitted by law, GeiG excludes all liability (contract, tort, negligence, statutory duty, or otherwise) arising from or in connection with this policy, your security testing, or your submissions.
+14.1 To the maximum extent permitted by law, GeiG excludes liability arising from or in connection with this policy, your testing activities or your submissions.

 14.2 Where liability cannot be excluded, it is limited to the minimum extent required by the laws of England and Wales.

-14.3 Nothing in this policy excludes or limits liability for fraud or for death or personal injury caused by negligence where such limitation would be unlawful.
+14.3 Nothing in this policy limits liability for fraud or for death or personal injury caused by negligence where such limitation would be unlawful.

-14.4 This policy does not limit or exclude any liability GeiG may have under data-protection law (including potential ICO enforcement) where such limitation or exclusion is not permitted.
+14.4 This policy does not limit or exclude any liability GeiG may have under data-protection law where such limitation or exclusion is not permitted.

 15.0 Researcher Responsibilities

-15.1 You must comply with applicable laws, including the Computer Misuse Act 1990, UK GDPR/PECR, export controls/sanctions, and any mandatory restrictions.
+15.1 You must comply with applicable laws, including the Computer Misuse Act 1990, UK GDPR/PECR, export controls and sanctions.

-15.3 Do not publicly disclose details without coordination per 12.0.
+15.3 Do not publicly disclose details except as permitted under clause 12.0.

 16.0 Remediation Credit and Hall of Fame

-17.1 Contact: support@geig.co.uk (operated by Computerko Limited for GeiG); 24/7 web chat for triage; /.well-known/security.txt for policy metadata.
+17.1 Contact: support@geig.co.uk; web chat for initial triage; /.well-known/security.txt for policy metadata.

 17.2 Governing law and jurisdiction: England and Wales.

-17.3 Review cycle: this policy is reviewed at least annually.
-The latest version controls.
+17.3 Review cycle: This policy is reviewed at least annually—the latest published version controls.

 End of Security & Vulnerability Disclosure Policy (v1.1)